Sudhanva420/Volatility_Pairs_Trading/README.md

 Models used for trading strategy-

-Base Model is a z-score based mean reversion strategy The second model is built using a Machine learning approach to outperform the Base Model
+Base Model is a z-score based mean reversion strategy, then a model that builds on the basic z-score strategy with stricter thresholds.
+The second model is built using a Machine learning approach to outperform the Base Model